Simple Solutions To Fixing Cat Scratches In Leather.

 Preparation is key with any job you are carrying out, you don’t need to clean the leather first with the Leather Cleaner that’s a waste of products and your money.

-Using the Leather Prep supplied in the DIY Leather Repair Kit, don’t use the abrasive pad on this but soak the leather prep into a cloth and use the prep this way to remove as much surface colour as possible, once you have removed some surface colour allowing your prepared area to be absorbent again, you can go to the next process of fixing all cat scratches and pucks, see below loose fibres.
+Using the Leather Prep supplied in the DIY Leather Repair Kit, use the reds abrasive pad on this but soak the leather prep into a cloth, placing the cloth on the red pad and fold this over and use the prep this way to remove as much surface colour as possible, once you have removed some surface colour allowing your prepared area to be absorbent again, you can go to the next process of fixing all cat scratches and pucks, see below loose fibres.

 All loose fibres can be repaired NEVER trim these off, the internet has a great deal of wrong information, NEVER trim them off.
 When carrying out repairs to any type cat scratch, you don’t want to create further problems, you want to simply fix the problem you have.